galactic-src/morse/README.md

 ## Extensions

-- try replacing numbers with common letter substitutions (s3cr37s).
-- use a trie to check whether any words have a given string of letters as a prefix, to throw nonsensee out earlier (not many words begin `ttt`).
 - group the outputs by number of words, and really eyeball the first couple of categories
+- use a trie to check whether any words have a given string of letters as a prefix, to throw nonsense out earlier (not many words begin `ttt`).
-- feed it to a ML model and eyeball those that make highest grammatical sense
+- feed it to an ML model and eyeball those that make highest grammatical sense

 ## Acknowledgements